 - Ignore competition.
 Graham claims that “it’s exceptionally rare for startups to be killed by competitors- so rare that you can almost discount the possibility.“

 - A good starting point to finding problems and solutions: try thinking about ‘a job that needs to be done.’
 Many years ago, Harvard’s Prof. Ted Levitt said “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”
 Understanding the real job that needs to be done – and that different customer segments may need different jobs – will improve the ideationprocess.
-[More about this concept could be found at the HBR article Marketing Malpractice by Prof. Clayton Christensen et al.]
+[More about this concept could be found at the HBR article Marketing Malpractice: The Cause and the Cure by Prof. Clayton Christensen et al.]

 - To learn more about “toy” ideas that became successful products, check Chris Dixon’s post: The next big thing will start out looking like a toy.

 - Finally, an ambitious innovator who comfortably considers becoming the next Zuckerberg, Page, or Brin is advised to read Graham’s Frighteningly Ambitious Startup Ideas.

 Methodology #2: Looking for places prone to innovation